Rufaely/spring-java-assignment/README.md

 In the assignment we will define two entities:

 * The Department Entity - POJO with the Department information.
-* The Student Entity - student information with Department connection.
+* The Employee Entity - student information with Department connection.

 ## Assignment Number 1 ##

-* Create Schema for Department and Student for H2 Database
+* Create Schema for Department and Employee for H2 Database
 * Create Models and Repository classes for Employee - Create, Get Employee, Get All Employees and Delete Employee using Webflux
 * Create Model and Repository class for Department - Get all Departments using Webflux
 * Write Junit Test classes with 98% code coverage